 In the opening encounter against debutant Iran, India played a goalless draw, but India was a dominant side in the first match.
 The second encounter was an important match for Blue Tigresses and a win could have brightened the chances to reach the quarterfinal stage of the competition.
-AFC Women’s Asian Cup India 2022 generated considerable interest among football fans in India and Sunday’s encounter against Chinese Taipei was anticipated as a big result day for Indian Women’s Team.
+AFC Women’s Asian Cup India 2022 generated considerable interest among football fans in India and Sunday’s encounter against Chinese Taipei was anticipated as a big result day for the Indian Women’s Team.
 But that wait and anticipation remained the longest wait, and the final news turned out to be very sad for everyone concerned with women’s football in India.

 Priority at this juncture

-These players deserve our utmost support and care not only during this phase but all through, women’s football in India has a big potential and with our positivity and proactive support to women’s football across India we will reach to a new level.
+These players deserve our utmost support and care not only during this phase but all through, women’s football in India has a big potential and with our positivity and proactive support to women’s football across India we will reach a new level.

 The background – AFC Women’s Asian Cup India 2022

 In 2019 itself India was confident to get the hosting rights for Women’s Asian Cup 2022.
-Asian Football Confederation (AFC) officially confirmed the hosting rights of the AFC Women’s Asian Cup 2022 to India in June 2020, since then the host team hit the preparatory phase with great energy and purpose which was something encouraging for women’s football in India.
+Asian Football Confederation (AFC) officially confirmed the hosting rights of the AFC Women’s Asian Cup 2022 to India in June 2020, since then The host team hit the preparatory phase with great energy and purpose which was something encouraging for women’s football in India.
 The kind of preparation and exposure matches for women’s national team across a few continents including vital competition in Brazil were the best Blue Tigresses ever experienced in the history of women’s football in India.

-India was hosting this Asia’s top women’s competition for the second time and being a host country there was a big opportunity for Women’s Team to target a place in the next FIFA Women’s World Cup 2023.
+India was hosting Asia’s top women’s competition for the second time and being a host country there was a big opportunity for the Women’s Team to target a place in the next FIFA Women’s World Cup 2023.
 Australia being the co-hosts of the Women’s World Cup 2023, there was an extra spot for Asia including an opportunity to be part of two inter-continental play-off places.
-This was one of the best opportunities for India to go all out and rightly so, India did put best of resources in support of the team during these tough times.
+This was one of the best opportunities for India to go all out and rightly so, India did put the best of its resources in support of the team during these tough times.